Pattern — WebSocket¶

 :afterbackoff timer (the runtime's built-in epoch handles it).
 Second for the connection-epoch: the live socket-id IS the epoch;:current-socket?is the guard;:rf.ws/stale-socketis the trace. - Pattern-Boot — "establish real-time connection" is often a late boot phase; the boot machine's

-:routingor a dedicated:connecting-realtimestate dispatches[:ws/connection [:ws/connect ...]]to kick the connection machine into:active. :after/:always/:invoke/ hierarchical states (005) — the locked machine substrate.
+:routingor a dedicated:connecting-realtimestate dispatches[:ws/connection [:ws/connect ...]]to kick the connection machine into:active. :after/:always/:spawn/ hierarchical states (005) — the locked machine substrate.
 This pattern is the canonical worked example exercising all four together.- No Suspense (Principles.md) — connection state is explicit (

 :disconnected,:active / :connecting,:active / :connected,:reconnecting,:failed), not implicit "loading"; views render against the snapshot's:state.